Best Healthcare Schools (2026)

 • Certification Prep: NCLEX, CMA, and other credential readiness

-• Job Placement: High employment and licensure pass rates
+• Employment Outcomes: Strong employment and licensure pass rates (verify with the school/state)

 Top schools often combine simulation labs with real-world clinical internships and small student-to-instructor ratios for effective learning.